FROSTR-ORG/igloo-cli/README.md

    - Choose `generate` when prompted for the secret key so the CLI mints a fresh `nsec`/`npub` pair.
    - Supply a strong password and pick the output directory (press Enter to accept the default).
    - The success screen prints the new `nsec`—store it securely.
-3. **Review the saved shares.** Run `igloo keyset list` to confirm three encrypted files were written.
+3. **Review the saved shares.** Run `igloo share list` to confirm three encrypted files were written.
 Files live under `~/Library/Application Support/igloo-cli/shares` on macOS (or the directory you chose).
 4. **Optional: automate the same flow.** Provide every input as a flag to skip prompts:

    ```bash